-The plug-in card in a desktop computer that creates the electronic signals required by the monitor.
-In early PCs, a plug-in card was commonly found.
-Later, graphics circuits were built onto the motherboard, but the reason today for a plug-in card is for gamers who want more realism.
-Graphics cards contain a graphics processing unit (GPU) that performs parallel operations at high speed, and the latest high-end graphics card can cost more than the computer.
-See GPU.
+A plug-in card in a desktop computer that creates the electronic signals required by the monitor.
+In early PCs, a graphics card was commonly plugged into the peripheral bus.
+Later, graphics circuits were built onto the motherboard and the cards became the domain of gamers, who want the latest and fastest NVIDIA card, the newest of which can cost more than the computer (see

 All Shapes and Sizes